MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/overview-features-apis.md

 <!-- ------------------------------ -->
 #### Script execution

-Allows host app to add JavaScript in the web content within the WebView2 control.
+Allows the host app to add JavaScript code in the web content within the WebView2 control.

 ##### [.NET/C#](#tab/dotnetcsharp)